PaRappa the Rapper 2: Plot

-Upon winning the game, PaRappa's father reverse engineers the cartridge to create a device that can reverse the noodlelization.
-PaRappa and the others use sweets and the de-noodlelization devices to combat against the Noodle Syndicate, who are behind the town's noodlelization.
-They soon confront the mastermind, Colonel Noodle, who is revealed to be the son of Beard Burger Master who, similar to PaRappa's situation, had grown nothing short of weary from eating burgers for every meal all his life (not helped by his friends rejecting him for it upon his first birthday party and his mother turning into a burger from eating so many) and decided upon discovering a love for noodles that they should rule the world instead.
+Upon winning the game, PaRappa's father reverse engineers the cartridge to create a device that can reverse the noodlization.
+PaRappa and the others use sweets and the de-noodlization devices to combat against the Noodle Syndicate, who are behind the town's noodlization.
+They soon confront the mastermind, Colonel Noodle, who is revealed to be the son of Beard Burger Master.
+Similar to PaRappa's situation, he grew wary from eating burgers for every meal all his life (not helped by it causing his friends to rejecting him on his first birthday party, and his mother turning into a burger from eating so many), deciding upon discovering his love for noodles that they should rule the world instead.
 Thankfully, PaRappa manages to convince him to be more open-minded about various types of food, and he becomes good.

-As everyone celebrates with a party from MC King Kong Mushi, Sunny assures PaRappa that he's more mature than what he thinks himself to be.
-Everything returns to normal excluding the situation repeating itself when he wins a lifetime supply of cheese.
+As everyone celebrates in a party from MC King Kong Mushi, Sunny assures PaRappa that he's more mature than what he thinks himself to be.
+Everything returns to normal, excluding the situation repeating itself when he wins a lifetime supply of cheese.

 Soundtrack

 PaRappa the Rapper 2 had its soundtrack named after its game.
+A promotional video of the song "Say 'I Gotta Believe!'" was released, featuring members of De La Soul as chefs, mixed with clips of PaRappa.